-Policies for Online Journal for Workforce Education and Development
+No submissions are being accepted for the Online Journal for Workforce Education and Development at this time.

 Your manuscript will be evaluated using the following criteria:

 2. Research problem is clearly stated along with need for the study and research questions

 3. Related literature provides a frame work for the study.